david419kr/novelai-diffusion-image-fullscreen-overlay/README.md

 # NovelAI Image Fullscreen Overlay

 NovelAI QOL Mods is a Chrome extension designed to enhance your NovelAI Diffusion experience with a small quality-of-life improvement: Fullscreen Image Viewer.
-Also works nice with mobile browsers that support .crx extension.(Tested on kiwi, Quetta, Meses browser)
+Also works nice with mobile browsers that support .crx extension.(Tested on kiwi, Quetta, Mises browser)

 ## Feature